-The history and heard behind Ontario Small Halls
+The History and Heart behind Ontario Small Halls

 In August 2014, on a super moon weekend, the Ontario Festival of Small Halls story began.
 Inspired by the spirit of community, hospitality, exceptional music, and fun that has made small halls festivals in Prince Edward Island and Australia such treasured events, the Ontario festival brought the talented and charming Old Man Luedecke to perform in three intimate, historically rich venues in Perth, Gananoque, and Bloomfield.

 The festival’s first expansion took place in 2015 when it jumped to 14 beloved small town locations across Leeds, Grenville and Lanark County.
 Cherished halls engrained in the fabric of their communities played host to first-rate performers like The Strumbellas, The Good Lovelies, Corb Lund, The East Pointers, Beòlach, Fortunate Ones, Gordie MacKeeman and his Rhythm Boys and Kelly Prescott.
 These musicians stepped off the big stage to travel to small towns, to be ushered into historic buildings at the heart of some of Ontario’s most vibrant communities and greeted with all the warmth of a small-town welcome.
 The host organizations threw themselves into the festival.
 They put on community dinners and country markets.
 They sold tickets, decorated the halls, offered local openers, and spread the word.
 Twelve of the festival’s 15 shows sold out that year, and the musicians delivered intimate, jaw-dropping performances complete with lots of laughter, foot stomping, storytelling, dancing, and downright musical magic.